Atlas of plant and animal histology

 Adipose tissue

-Lipid droplets are rounded and clear organelles located in the cytoplasm (Figure 1).
-They are visualized at light microscopy after staining with liposoluble dyes such as Sudan black.
+Lipid droplets are observed as rounded and clear organelles located in the cytoplasm after general staining protocols (Figure 1).
+They are easily visualized at light microscopy after staining with liposoluble dyes such as Sudan black.
 Lipid droplets are variable in size and number depending on the cell type and physiological state of the cell.
 Many cells contain small lipid droplets, from 100 to 200 nm, whereas adipocytes of white fat may contain lipid droplets up to 200 µm in diameter.
 The number and size may change quickly in the same cell (Figure 2).

 Lipid droplets

 Figure 1.
-Adipocytes.
+Adipocytes showing lipid droplets.
 The black asterisk indicates one lipid droplet that occupies most of the cytoplasm.
-Blue asterisks indicate irregular small lipid drops scattered through the cytoplasm.
+Blue asterisks indicate irregular, small lipid droplets scattered through the cytoplasm.

 lipid droplets

 Figure 2.
 Transmission electron microscopy image of lipid droplets.
-Lipid droplets content is homogeneous because it is stored fat.
+Lipid droplet content is homogeneous because it is stored fat.

 Lipid droplets are composed of neutral lipids surrounded by a membrane monolayer of amphipathic lipids with associated proteins.
-The lipid droplet is the only cell organelle limited by one lipid monolayer.
-It contains neutral lipids, mainly triacylglycerols and cholesterol esters, in a variable proportion depending on the cell type.
-For example, adipocytes have lipid droplets with a majority of triacylglycerols, whereas macrophages show a higher proportion of cholesterol esters.
-The membrane monolayer mostly consists of phospholipids (most are phosphatidylcholine, but also phosphatidylethanolamine and phosphatidylinositol), and cholesterol.
-There are almost no sphingolipids.
-Many proteins with a variety of functions are inserted in this monolayer.
+It is the only cell organelle delimited by a lipid monolayer.
+Lipid droplets contain neutral lipids, mostly triacylglycerols and cholesterol esters, in a variable proportion depending on the cell type.
+For instance, adipocytes have lipid droplets with a majority of triacylglycerols, whereas some macrophages show a higher proportion of cholesterol esters.
+The membrane monolayer largely consists of phospholipids (most are phosphatidylcholine, but also phosphatidylethanolamine and phosphatidylinositol), and cholesterol, with almost no sphingolipids.
+Many proteins with a variety of functions are inserted into this monolayer.

 Lipid droplets

 Figure 3.
-Formation of lipid droplets from the endoplasmic reticulum (adpated from Fujimoto y Ohsaki, 2006.)
+Formation of lipid droplets in the endoplasmic reticulum (adpated from Fujimoto y Ohsaki, 2006.)

-Some proteins, like Pex 30, can be found in the endoplasmic reticulum regions that form lipid droplets.
+Some proteins, like Pex 30, are found in the endoplasmic reticulum regions where lipid droplets are formed.
 Curiously, these proteins are also found in those regions of the endoplasmic reticulum that form peroxisomes.
-Thus, the peroxisomes and lipid droplets may share some molecular machinery during their formation.
+Thus, peroxisomes and lipid droplets may share a similar molecular machinery during their formation.

 Home / The cell / Non vesicular / Lipid drops